 Numerous artificial reefs, oyster reefs, and other man-made resources are located near Baltimore.
-Chesapeake Bay artificial reefs (Pooles Island, Tolchester, Gales Lumps, and Memorial) attract a variety of fish species.
+East of North Point, four Chesapeake Bay artificial reefs (Pooles Island, Tolchester, Gales Lumps, and Memorial) attract a variety of fish species.

 In many areas, natural oyster reefs have been enhanced by the addition of reef balls, rubble, or other substrates.
 In the Magothy River, several oyster reefs contain reef balls that attract fish and other marine life.